sourcegraph/tf-k8s-configs/aws/README.md

 3. [AWS IAM Authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)

 ### Set Your Variables
-1. Clone this repository to your local machine.
+1. Fork and clone this repository to your local machine.
-2. Uncomment and replace variables in `terraform.tfvars` with the desired values.
+2. `cd` into `aws`, then uncomment and replace variables in `terraform.tfvars` with the desired values.
 Check `variables.tf` for default values.

 ### Deploy the Cluster
 From inside the cloned directory:
 1. Run `terraform init`.
 This will initialize the terraform project.
 2. Run `terraform plan`.
 This will perform a dry run and find any problems with your configuration.
 3. Run `terraform apply`.
 This will deploy the cluster to AWS.
 Type 'yes' at the prompt.

+A successful deployment will result in a success message.
+At this point, you may wish to use `kubectl` to manage your cluster.
+Instructions for doing so are in the README in the root directory of this repository.

 Congrats! you have a Kubernetes cluster!
 Next, [it's time to deploy Sourcegraph](https://docs.sourcegrapn.com/admin/deploy/kubernetes/configure)